Dalit Panthers: Ideology

 The Dalit Panthers advocated for and practised radical politics, fusing the ideology of Karl Marx to Indian authors like Ambedkar and Jyotirao Phule—the latter two being the only authors they recognised being influenced by.
 Thus, they adopted the idea of class conflict, directing their criticism towards upper-caste capitalists and those who oppressed the Dalits.
 They openly defended the use of violent strategies, if necessary, and affirmed a complete revolution was needed to fulfill Dalits' emancipation.
 Accordingly, their manifesto, published in 1973, read as the following: "We do not want a little place in the Brahmin Alley.
 We want the rule of the whole land, we are not looking at persons but at systems and change of heart ... liberal education will not end our state of exploitation.
 When we gather a revolutionary mass, rouse the people, out of the struggle, the giant mass will become tidal wave of revolution".
 According to Satyanarayana and Tharu, their manifesto fit the Ambedkarite spirit into a broader Marxist framework and heralded the rise of an autonomous Dalit perspective in post-Independence India.
+Divergent ideological perspectives emerged within the Dalit Panthers' founding members, particularly between Namdeo Dhasal, Baburao Bagul, and Raja Dhale.
+The release of the manifesto 'Zahirnama' in 1972 by Dhasal sparked disagreements, with Dhale accusing it of having a purely Communist agenda.
+However, the Panthers continued to expand their influence in Mumbai, challenging the Shiv Sena and Bal Thackeray.
 Although they indirectly supported Deshpande of the CPI in 1974, Pawar noted Dhasal was the only Marxist, while he and Dhale were Buddhists, which caused divergences that led to the dissolution of the organisation.

 Despite its name and of being generally accepted as a party of the Scheduled Castes of Maharashtra, the organisation did not seek to be an only-Dalit movement; instead, they used of the term "Dalit" to refer to all lower-caste communities and poor among the caste Hindus.
-In their manifesto, the Dalit Panthers they proclaimed themselves defensor of all exploited people in spite of caste or community, namely citing agricultural workers, small peasants, industrial workers, the unemployed and women.
+In their manifesto, the Dalit Panthers proclaimed themselves defenders of all exploited people in spite of caste or community, namely citing agricultural workers, small peasants, industrial workers, the unemployed and women.
 It was a characteristic of its distinctive trait: a radicalism that seemed to indicate they were a political force committed to the overthrow of social and political system.
 This feature was seen by a commentator on Economic and Political Weekly as derivative of its contact of other Left groups in Bombay and Poona and their disgust of the RPI.
 As part of this radicalism, they attacked Hindu deities and popular heroes like Shivaji and campaigned for election boycott.
 Instead of focusing on the traditional parliamentary arena, they aimed to create an independent mass-based political movement through demonstrations, sit-ins, and strikes.

+Comprising working-class individuals, the Panthers garnered support by addressing popular unrest through literature, such as Daya Pawar's 'Kondwada' and J V Pawar's 'Nakebandi.'